 How does abortion work?

 An abortion can be obtained through either a pill or a surgical intervention.
 The type of abortion you have will depend on the stage of your pregnancy and your own preferences, and a healthcare provider can help you determine what is best for you.
-For more information, visit our types of abortion page.

 What are the risks of abortion?